abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Metadata document request

-Redfish Services shall expose a [metadata document](#service-metadata) describing the service at the "/redfish/v1/$metadata" resource.
+Redfish services shall expose a [metadata document](#service-metadata) describing the service at the "/redfish/v1/$metadata" resource.
 This metadata document describes the resources available at the root, and references additional metadata documents describing the full set of resource types exposed by the service.

 Services shall not require authentication in order to retrieve the metadata document.

 ##### OData service document request

-Redfish Services shall expose an [OData Service Document](#odata-service-document), at the "/redfish/v1/odata" resource.
+Redfish services shall expose an [OData Service Document](#odata-service-document), at the "/redfish/v1/odata" resource.
 This service document provides a standard format for enumerating the resources exposed by the service, enabling generic hypermedia-driven OData clients to navigate to the resources of the service.

 Services shall not require authentication in order to retrieve the service document.